-If the Chair is not available, the Principal or their nominee, on the recommendation of the Chair and/or Course Director, will nominate a replacement chair.
+If the Chair is not available, the Principal or their nominee, on the recommendation of the Chair and/or Course Director, nominate a replacement chair.

-Explain any additional roles or responsibilities of external examiners, beyond those in the General Regulations and Quality Manual [ref: General Regulations section 9 and Quality Manual, Section I QM of Assessment, paras 13-27]

-Examination questions will be devised by module leaders and course faculty and reviewed by the relevant module team.
+Explain any additional roles or responsibilities of external examiners, beyond those in the General Regulations and Quality Manual [ref: General Regulations section 9 and Quality Manual, Section I QM of Assessment, paras 13-27] Examination questions/OSCE stations will be devised by module leaders and course faculty and reviewed by the relevant module team.
+The External Examiner(s) will review content before each assessment is held and will be invited to observe the OSCEs.